Custer Creek train wreck: Wreck

 As the Olympian crossed at 12:35 a.m. the bridge collapsed; the engine and seven passenger cars were thrown into the swollen creek.
 On the west bank the locomotive and five cars were "piled in a shambles of crumpled steel", killing the engineer and fireman.
 The wreck happened so quickly that when the body of the engineer was recovered he was still sitting in his seat with his hand on the throttle.
 "Two other cars ended up deep in the roaring creek".
 Rescue efforts were mounted by the train crew and uninjured passengers; smashing windows on the partly submerged cars to provide escape routes.
 Although the official death toll stands at 47, this is an estimate as several bodies were swept into the Yellowstone River, one body being recovered at Glendive 50 mi downstream.
 75 people were injured.
-Newspapers reported the paradox that modern air-conditioned rolling stock requiring sealed windows, and the use of shatterproof glass was partially responsible for some deaths.
+Newspapers reported the paradox that modern air-conditioned rolling stock required sealed windows, and that the use of shatterproof glass was partially responsible for some deaths.